- What is lumbago?

 Acupressure and Co: What can they do for lumbago?

-A meditation exercise on an acupressure acupressure mat can be extremely beneficial for lumbago, for example.
-The pressure points in the form of plastic tips are located in exactly the right places and can stimulate the blood circulation circulation in the affected areas, which leads to a reduction reduction of pain and tension contributes.
-Stimulating the acupressure points also relaxes tense muscles and releases endorphins. endorphins which act as natural painkillers.
+A meditation exercise on an acupressure mat can be extremely beneficial for lumbago, for example.
+The pressure points in the form of plastic spikes are located in exactly the right places and can increase blood circulation in the affected areas, which helps to reduce pain and tension.
+Stimulating the acupressure points also relaxes tense muscles and releases endorphins, which act as natural painkillers.

 To do something about your lumbago with an acupressure mat, lie down slowly with your lower back.
 Make sure that the affected area of your back is in contact with the acupressure points everywhere - a Pillow or a rolled-up blanket under your knees can help you do this.

-Relax, take a deep breath and try to relax your body for about 15 minutes in this position for around 15 minutes.
+Relax, take a deep breath and try to let your body rest in this position for about 15 minutes.
 If you find lying down uncomfortable at first, you can start with shorter periods and gradually increase them.
-After use, stand up slowly and with flowing movements.
+After the application, get up slowly and with flowing movements.

 Massaging can also be very relaxing for lumbago.
 If the therapist also uses an essential oil such as peppermint, this promotes blood circulation many times over and helps to relieve mechanical tension in the back muscles.